corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-- _type = ‘MultipleChoices’_
+- `type = ‘MultipleChoices’`

-    Multiple choice dropdown.
+   - Description:  Multiple choice dropdown.
 Options must be specified either by pointing to a JSON datasource or defining the options in a subsequent rulesheet.

 <!-- div:right-panel -->
 <!-- tabs:start -->